 of institutions included in the National Student Survey 2023 for mathematics

-A productive environment, equipped with blackboards, for individual and group projects, as well as events led by our student-run Maths Society.
+Work in productive environments, equipped with blackboards for individual and group projects, as well as for events led by our student-run Maths Society.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In your second year, your modules will introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
 You'll gain a deeper understanding of how businesses operate.